Confucius said: “Applying the golden mean is the highest level of virtue. It’s been rare among the people for a long time.”

 How many mood swings do you experience in the course of a single day?
 When bad news hits, do you stay calm and collected or do you have to fight to control your rising anger?
 How about when good news comes?
 Do you punch your fist in the air and give everyone around you high-fives or do you stay focused on the task at hand?

-Achieving the golden mean is all about building a dispassionate mindset: one that removes your ego from how you react to whatever is happening around you.
+Applying the golden mean is all about building a dispassionate mindset: one that removes your ego from how you react to whatever is happening around you.
 By stripping away unnecessary emotional and intellectual baggage from your thoughts, it enables you to see the world more clearly and prevents you from swinging to wild extremes.

-Achieving the golden mean isn’t easy of course.
+Applying the golden mean isn’t easy of course.
 No wonder Confucius notes that, “It’s been rare among the people for a long time.”
 But that only makes the pursuit of it even more worthwhile.

 This article features a translation of Chapter 29 of Book 6 of the Analects of Confucius.
 You can read my full translation of Book 6 here.